TheRoboticsClub/gsoc2022-Toshan_Luktuke/docs/_posts/2022-09-03-coding-period-week-11.markdown

 I updated this blog a bit as well, adding some images, descriptions and generally just improving its look a bit in this week.

+## Issues
+No new issues were raised this week

+## Pull Requests
+- [Add new documentation for Blocks made by pdoc](https://github.com/JdeRobot/VisualCircuit/pull/187) (This is by far the largest pull request simple because of the amount of line added XD)